About Environment Canada

 Environment Canada is a science-based department, and we provide the science and technology information needed so that Canadians can make informed decisions about the environment.
 In addition, Environment Canada’s science and technology work helps us to protect and conserve our air, water, wildlife and spaces.

-Over two-thirds of our budget and more than half of our workforce is dedicated to science and technology.
+The majority of our budget and more than half of our workforce is dedicated to science and technology.
 Science, the foundation for our policy choices and the basis of our reputation with stakeholders and the international community, is key to our success.
 Environment Canada is an environmental science research leader, and conducts and publishes 80 per cent of our research in collaboration with external researchers.

 We use our research to track and manage wildlife populations, to improve understanding of ecosystems and support their recovery, to assess environmental risk, to issue weather and climate forecasts and warnings, and to support policy and legislative action.